postkevone/razer-blade-stealth-13-oc/README.md

 - Discrete GPU (disabled)
 - Internal microphone
 - Sleep.
     - Sleep works but the dGPU is turned on after sleep.
-Disable sleep completely for battery durability: `sudo pmset disablesleep 1`.
+Disable sleep completely for longer battery life: `sudo pmset disablesleep 1`.

 ## Not tested